Vnon246/SmartSwitch/README.md

 1.5 -> 25-10-2021

-New version of the proyect with little improvements like the integration of a new modes (switch + push mode) and a smart light detection function for automatic setting of the ldr-switch deppending of the luminous conditions of the area
+New version of the proyect with little improvements like the integration of two new modes (switch + push mode) and a smart light detection function for automatic setting of the ldr-switch deppending of the luminous conditions of the area